-Over the past several decades, Humanities Texas has launched special grant initiatives with the assistance of the National Endowment for the Humanities to support Texas cultural and educational organizations in times of critical need.
+Over the past fifty years, Humanities Texas has launched special grant initiatives with the assistance of the National Endowment for the Humanities to support Texas cultural and educational organizations in times of critical need.

 In April 2021, Humanities Texas invited Texas cultural and educational institutions that suffered losses or damages to humanities collections or incurred costs related to resuming humanities programming that was postponed or cancelled as a result of the February 2021 winter storm, to apply for fast-track Recovery Grants.
 The application period for this grant line closed on April 30, 2021.

 In July 2021, Humanities Texas awarded Winter Storm Grants totaling $134,352 to nineteen Texas organizations, including the National Center for Children’s Illustrated Literature (Abilene), the Heritage Museum of Montgomery County (Conroe), the Friends of the Corpus Christi Museum of Science and History, the Dallas Historical Society, the Fort Worth Museum of Science and History, the Community Development Corporation of Freedmen's Town (Houston), the Witte Museum (San Antonio), the Teatro De Artes De Juan Seguin (Seguin), the Maya Research Program (Tyler), and the Ellis County African American Hall Of Fame Museum & Library Inc. (Waxahachie).

 In the spring and summer of 2020, Humanities Texas distributed over $1.1 million in emergency funding to 198 Texas cultural and educational nonprofits affected by the coronavirus pandemic.
 These Relief Grants were made possible with funding from the National Endowment for the Humanities, received as part of the CARES Act and signed into law on March 27, 2020.